tpboudreau/l6s/README.md

       --set librenmsServices.rrdcached.external.address=r.r.r.r \
       --set librenmsServices.rrdcached.external.port=42217

 Setting the {mysql, rrdcached}.external.enabled key to 'true' indicates to helm that it should not create pods to run these services during installation.
 Instead, the cluster service resources created during installation will direct traffic to the IPv4 external.address and external.port values provided.
 (Of course replace 'm.m.m.m' with the IP address of your MySQL server and 'r.r.r.r' with the IP address of your RRDCached server.)
-The external.port key is optional: it defaults to 3306 for MySQL and to 42217 for RRDCached.
+The external.port keys are optional: they default to 3306 for MySQL and 42217 for RRDCached.

 ### Non-escalating Executables

 LibreNMS ordinarily uses fping (or ping) to test via ICMP whether monitored devices are reachable or 'up'.
-However, some Kubernetes clusters prohibit the execution of binaries such as fping that require privileged capabilities (such as a set setuid bit or Linux privileged network capabilities).
+However, some Kubernetes clusters prohibit the execution of binaries such as fping that require privileged capabilities (such as an enabled setuid bit or Linux privileged networking capabilities).
 For deployment in such clusters, you must instruct LibreNMS to "ping" devices using SNMP.
 To enable this, invoke helm like:

     helm install librenms \
       --generate-name \